Innovation in Stroke Response

 - Continued integration of other innovative technologies into stroke treatment pathways will further ensure excellence of practice in the future.
 For example, Viz.ai—an artificial intelligence (AI) company—offers Viz LVO, which is an AI-powered triage system designed specifically for AIS; the system—which is designed to “automatically analyze computed tomography angiography (CTA) images to identify suspected large vessel occlusion” and notify specialists through a mobile device, thereby ensuring the catheterization lab is ready before the patient’s arrival—won the 2018 Best New Radiology Software on AuntMinnie.com, which is the largest community website for radiologists worldwide.
 In late 2018, Viz.ai became designated as a compatible vendor for the AHA/ASA Get With The Guidelines (GWTG) Stroke registry, demonstrating the growing significance of improved communication systems in streamlining AIS patient transfer pathways.

-- Moreover, innovative technologies can also assist in improving stroke prevention.
+- Moreover, other innovative technologies can also assist in improving stroke prevention.
 Patients with atrial fibrillation (AF) are at a high risk of ischemic stroke; therefore, portable monitoring devices—which are becoming more accessible as health care becomes increasingly integrated into personal electronic devices such as smartphones, smart watches, and electronic fitness devices—can be utilized to monitor AF patients, allowing for timely medical management and possibly the prevention of the onset of ischemic stroke.

 - For example, Apple and Johnson & Johnson are partnering to launch a large-scale trial to investigate the potential of the ECG and irregular heartbeat notification functions on the Apple watch in preventing stroke and improving patient outcomes.
 Positive results may potentially support the Apple watch receiving some coverage under Medicare and insurance companies.